DOI-ONRR/doi-extractives-data/_how-it-works/corporate-income-tax.md

 title: Corporate Income Tax | How it works
 title_display: Corporate Income Tax
 layout: content
+description: "Due to U.S. law, information about companies’ individual income tax payments is confidential.
+However, there are two key sources of publicly available information about federal income taxes for the extractive industries: the government and the filings of companies that are publicly listed."
+tag:
+- How it works
+- Taxes
+- Government sources
+- Tax receipts
+- Corporate filings
 permalink: /how-it-works/corporate-income-tax/
 breadcrumb:
   - title: How it works